Sheffield weather forecast: This is when heavy rain is set to hit Sheffield

 What will the weather be like this evening and tonight in Sheffield?

-This evening will be overcast, with temperatures beginning to dip after 5pm, becoming chillier as the evening progresses.
+This evening will be overcast, with temperatures becoming chillier as the evening progresses.

 What will the weather be like tomorrow in Sheffield?